 - What “me-time” activities do I want and need to do for myself (doing something that makes you feel better and balances you out.
 This needs to actually happen every day, btw)

 - When will I be social and nurture my relationships?
-Usually this is a night out with the girls at my monthly Well & Wealthy Women dinners, a paint party with Beneath The Canvas, a spoken word event or maybe I have a date. 😉
+Usually this is a night out with the girls at my monthly Well & Wealthy Women dinners, a spoken word event or maybe I have a date. 😉

 I also take this time, to review my budget (this is also a daily habit b/c we spend money daily, right?).
 At the end of last week, when I sat down to look at my calendar and budget.
 I spent too much money eating out!
 And as I looked at my monthly budget, I knew I couldn’t afford to continue eating out for the next two weeks.
 So, I’m planning my meals, like, “hmmmm, what do I want to eat?”